 The number of people who went on the hostel-run Auschwitz tour solely to do “something cultural” left me with a sick feeling in my stomach, and viewing their smiling selfies from the trip only magnified that feeling.
 It is my opinion — and I am extremely vehement about this — that a tour of Auschwitz-Birkenau should be a solemn, respectful affair.
 The camp remains as it was in order to educate and prevent such atrocities from ever happening again.
 It’s not a place to “check off your bucket list” or an idea of a fun day trip.

 If you plan on touring Auschwitz when you visit Krakow, treat everything with the utmost respect and keep the giddy photography to an absolute minimum.
 Understand why you are there, appreciate the fact that you can come and go freely, and don’t treat it as a fun, travel experience.
-You can browse tours available by clicking one of the images below.

 5. Extremely Busy